To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 The purpose of pruning is to control the structure, shape and growth of plants and to promote good health.
 It is very important to start training a plant when it is young.
 Pruning can guide a plant into healthy and productive growth and prevent major problems later.

-Good structure for most trees means a single trunk with well-spaced branches, which grow outward at a wide angle.
+Tree structure Good structure for most trees means a single trunk with well-spaced branches, which grow outward at a wide angle.
 Double trunks, crowded branches and upright side branches are likely to develop weak crotches, which will break under heavy loads of fruit, ice or winds.
 A strong crotch has a ridge of bark in the middle.
 A weak crotch has a line where the bark disappears into the crotch.
 The bark is trapped between the branches and prevents the wood from knitting the branches together.
 This usually happens when branch angles are less than 20 degrees.
 A narrow crotch might have a ridge of bark when it is young, but develop into a weak crotch as the branches grow fatter.
-If a tree has two trunks with a narrow crotch, one should be removed or cut back to a side branch.
-Otherwise, the trunk is likely to split in two.
-Some of the crowded branches should be removed so the main branches are far enough apart on the trunk that they will not grow together.

-Good shape will depend on the preference of the gardener and on the type of plant and its natural growth pattern: upright, vase-shaped, rounded, spreading or weeping.
+Crowded limbs Good shape will depend on the preference of the gardener and on the type of plant and its natural growth pattern: upright, conical, vase-shaped, rounded, spreading or weeping.
 Most plants will look best if they are allowed to grow in their natural shape with light pruning to keep them more or less symmetrical.
 A plant can be trained to a shape that is much different from its natural shape.
 However, it usually is not worth the effort.
 It is much easier to control the spacing and length of branches and let the plant attain its natural shape.
 One exception is Japanese style pruning.
 Heading back cuts, which is cutting off a branch at a bud, are used to develop angular and irregular branching.
 Shearing, which is making lots of heading back cuts at the same length, create thick tufts of twigs.
 Thinning out cuts, which is cutting off a branch at the trunk or another branch, are used to open up the tree and reveal the branching patterns.

 Good shape is also affected by which branches produce the most flowers and fruit.
 The most productive branches for most plants grow at an angle between horizontal and forty-five degrees.
 For a particular plant, pay attention to which branches produce the most flowers and fruit.
 Watersprouts can be trained into productive branches by either cutting them back to a side branch or by tying them down to a thirty degree angle.
 Branches that droop usually produce small flowers and poor fruit.
 Shortening and thinning a drooping branch will remove weight so it will spring upwards, or it can be cut back to a more upward growing side branch.
 If there is no upward growing side branch, a drooping branch can be tied up.
 After one growing season, the branch will stiffen to stay in its new position.